 You absolutely cannot leave without trying Uncle Woody’s BBQ Corn.
-There’s also a truck which serves yummy salad wraps, green juices and fresh lemonade.
+There’s also a truck that serves yummy salad wraps, green juices, and fresh lemonade.

 After lunch, head for some relaxation at Kuilima Cove at Turtle Bay Resort.
 By now you’re on the famous North Shore.

-Unluckily (or luckily) for us, there was no surf so all comps had been called off, but it meant we could take yet another dip at Pipeline and it actually turned out to be the best ocean swim of my life!
-Clear, calm water with not a soul around… Perfection.
+Unluckily (or luckily) for us, there was no surf so all comps had been called off, but it meant we could take yet another dip at Pipeline and it actually turned out to be the best ocean swim of my life.
+Clear, calm water with not a soul around – perfection.

 Unsurprisingly, more beautiful beaches are dotted along the coastline as you continue along; Waimea Bay and Laniakea Beach.

 Before you take a turn onto Highway 99 to head back into Honolulu, no stop on the North Shore is complete without getting a traditional shave ice in Haleiwa – a groovy little Hawaiian town with a huge surfing history and relaxed vibe.

-If you’re anything like us, you’re probably feeling a little sun-drenched and full of shave ice and prawns, but that’s never stopped us from eating more food!
+If you’re anything like us, you’re probably feeling a little sun-drenched and full of shaved ice and prawns, but that’s never stopped us from eating more food!
 I can recommend Goofy Café in Honolulu for a light, healthy dinner.
-The focus here is on eating local.
-They have delicious, fresh salads, tapas, pastas and cocktails.
-They also serve all-day breakfast.
+The focus here is on eating locally.

-This Oahu 3 day itinerary really is just a taster of all the incredible things to do in Oahu Hawaii.
+This Oahu 3-day itinerary really is just a taster of all the incredible things to do in Oahu Hawaii.
 But, we hope it’s a good start for those planning their first Oahu vacation.